martinpllu/agent-dev-guide/plugins/sst.v3.md

 - "SST is a framework that makes it easy to build modern full-stack applications on your own infrastructure"
 - An application uses SST version 3 if it depends on `sst` version 3.x in package.json

-# NOTES FOR HUMANS!
+--]

+### Using the Personal Development Environment

-- As the agent runs `npx sst dev` it's assumed that the default stage is appropriate - this will either be the username on the local machine, the stage in .sst/stage or the stage in the SST_STAGE env variable.
+- As the application is started with `npx sst dev` it's assumed that the default stage is appropriate - this will either be the username on the local machine, the stage in .sst/stage or the stage in the SST_STAGE env variable.
 See https://sst.dev/docs/reference/cli/#stage
-- Ensure that the `dev` command in `package.json` ends with ` > .sst/log/web.log 2>&1`.
-This captures the output of the local web server (e.g. vite) to a log file that the agent can read.
-This will be addressed in https://github.com/sst/sst/pull/5898.

---]

-## Infrastructure as code
+## Infrastructure as Code

 SST v3.
 Note that there are significant differences between SSTv2 and v3.
 Please consult online docs at https://sst.dev/docs if you're not sure.